nobohan/OpenArdenneMap/README.md

 Contour lines were generated from a digital elevation model (raster) using the GRASS tool `r.contour.level` in QGIS.
 Increment between contour levels was set to 5 m.
 Minimum number of points for a contour line was set to 10.
 This tool offers more options that the default QGIS tool from gdal (`gdal_contour`).
 Elevation levels should be defined in the field "level" (default).

 ## Contour lines representation
-Contour lines should be post-processed to smooth the geometries.
+Contour lines should be post-processed in order to have smooth geometries.
 The GRASS tool `v.generalize.smooth` was used, with the "snakes" algorithm (default parameters).

 Contour lines were saved as shp and loaded as the second layer (from bottom) in project.mml.